huettenhain/frc/README.md

 The client executable will provide a list of supported commands when it is executed.
 The currently supported commands are the following:

-- `goto` navigates to the file or folder given as the second argument.
+- `goto` navigates to the parent directory of the given file or folder and places the cursor on it.
+- `into` works as `goto`, but when the argument is a folder then FRC navigates into this folder.
 - `copy` inserts the second argument as a string into the FAR command line.
 - `qcpy` acts as `copy`, but wraps the string in double quotes if it contains a space character.
 - `quit` issues a request for FRC server termination, the second argument is ignored.